DevParapalli/RTMNU-SEM-7/_unsorted/pranav_tripathi copy.typ

 #import "@preview/charged-ieee:0.1.0": ieee

 #show: ieee.with(
-  title: [SHELF STACK: Streamlining Inventory Management with AI ],
+  title: [SHELF STACK: Streamlining Inventory Management ],
   abstract: [
     This paper introduces SHELF STACK, a robust inventory management system designed to address the complexities of fragmented inventory data and operational inefficiencies.
-Utilizing AI-driven insights and advanced machine learning techniques, SHELF STACK features a modular architecture powered by Flutter, FastAPI, and real-time data processing.
+Utilizing insights and advanced machine learning techniques, SHELF STACK features a modular architecture powered by Flutter, FastAPI, and real-time data processing.
 The system offers significant improvements in inventory accuracy, reducing stock discrepancies by 80%, and streamlines workflows with predictive analytics.
 User studies highlight the app’s success in minimizing manual data input and increasing overall inventory management efficiency.
 The paper discusses SHELF STACK's design, implementation, and its application across retail, warehousing, and supply chain sectors.
   ],
   authors: (
     (